5 divorce mistakes women make (and what to do instead)

 The result is women agreeing to things before they've had time to think clearly, before they've had proper advice, before they even know what they need.
 And some of those decisions are very hard to undo.

 The women who take time to get proper advice, understand their situation, and make considered decisions – even when that process is slower and harder – almost always end up in a better position than those who rushed.
-And they feel better about where they land, because they know they made informed choices.

 What to do instead

 Take the time you need to get proper advice and understand your situation.
-There are legal timeframes to be aware of – but there is a significant difference between moving at a sensible pace and being pressured into decisions you're not ready to make.
-If your ex is pushing you to settle quickly, that pressure itself is information.
-Getting it done and getting it right are not the same thing.
+There is a significant difference between moving at a sensible pace and being pressured into decisions you're not ready to make.

 Mistake 5: Thinking Divorce Will Damage Your Children